kompa3/socket.mq/README.md

 * Request-level access control in Request-Reply pattern
 * Data encryption with the public key of the receiver

-NOTE: Do not use the built-in authentication mechanism for Frontend-Backend communication.
+NOTE: Do not use the built-in security mechanism for Frontend-Backend communication.
 A private key known by Frontend can be easily hacked.
 Instead, Frontend authentication should take place at Backend by a per-session or per-user basis.

 Request-Reply pattern: